learningequality/studio-docs/docs/make_inclusive_content.rst

 One aspect of making your content understandable is making sure that learners can easily grasp its structure, find content, and determine where they are within it.

-Name your topics, subtopics, units and components in a consistent way, and make sure the names are useful and easy to skim.
+Name your topics, subtopics, units and resources in a consistent way, and make sure the names are useful and easy to skim.
 Make an element's name descriptive of its content, and put important keyword information first in the name.
 These names are used in navigation menus, page headings, and section headings; they are signposts that help learners to navigate and interact with your content.

 When you create written learning resources, break text into sections using HTML elements such as headings, paragraphs, and lists.
 Long blocks of unbroken text are a barrier to most readers.
 Segmented content is more inviting and is easier to navigate and search.
 See :ref:`Best Practices for HTML Markup` for guidance on creating accessible HTML.